Blackbird (play)

-Blackbird is a play written in 2005 by Scottish playwright David Harrower.
+Blackbird is a 2005 play written by Scottish playwright David Harrower.
 It was inspired in part by the crimes of sex offender Toby Studebaker, and depicts a young woman meeting a middle-aged man fifteen years after being sexually abused by him when she was twelve.

 David Harrower's Blackbird is not to be confused with the Adam Rapp play of the same name.

 Synopsis

-At his workplace, 55-year-old Ray is shocked to be visited by a young woman, 27-year-old Una.
-Fifteen years earlier, they had a sexual relationship for three months when Una was 12 and Ray was 40; subsequently, Ray had been jailed for three years for statutory rape.
-Ultimately, they ran off together, and, while Ray was taking time to compose himself after realizing what he had just done, he left her alone in a motel room.
+At his workplace, 55-year-old Ray Brooks is shocked to be visited by a young woman, 27-year-old Una Spencer.
+Fifteen years earlier, Ray had sexually assaulted Una for three months when Una was twelve and Ray was forty; subsequently, Ray had been jailed for three years for statutory rape.
+Ultimately, they ran off together, and, while Ray was taking time to compose himself after realising what he had just done, he left her alone in a motel room.
 She got worried and left to find him, which led to both of them frantically searching for one another and raising suspicions within the small coastal town where they were staying.
 Eventually, a couple out walking their dog took Una in and called the police after learning why she was there.
 Ray was then arrested and imprisoned.
-Upon his release, he managed to establish a reasonably successful new life under another name, but Una recognized him in a photograph and tracked him down.
+Upon his release, he managed to establish a reasonably successful new life under another name, but Una recognised him in a photograph and tracked him down.